MattOnCode/PythonChallenges/Challenge_1/README.md

 ## Description:

-Create function sumpowers(l, p=1) that takes a list of numbers and returns the sum of each number in the list raised to the pth power.
+Create a function called sumpowers(l, p=1) that takes a list of numbers and returns the sum of each number in the list raised to the pth power.